kzmsvm/ZonaAi/README.md

 ## Privacy
 Session data is retained for 30 days by default (configurable via `MEMORY_RETENTION_SECONDS`) and can be deleted using `DELETE /memory/{session_id}`.
 For comprehensive information on data handling and GDPR rights, see [PRIVACY.md](PRIVACY.md).

+## Security Testing

+For guidance on running static analysis and dependency vulnerability checks, see [SECURITY.md](SECURITY.md).